-- To find the name, description, value and other attributes of the element/object (objects have certain characteristics that can be identified through this tool and then used for xpath command.
-In case you are not familiar with xpath, we’ll come back to this topic with all details later in this blog series)
+- To find the name, description, value and other attributes of the element/object (objects have certain characteristics that can be identified through this tool and then used for XPath command.
+In case you are not familiar with XPath, we’ll come back to this topic with all details later in this blog series)

-- To record your manual actions with the app (in order to record you actions, you need either Appium Inspector or some other tool that can access those elements, hierarchy of those, as well as record those for clear and continuous test steps for your script)
+- To record your manual actions with the app (in order to record your actions, you need either Appium Inspector or some other tool that can access those elements, hierarchy of those, as well as record those for clear and continuous test steps for your script)

 Appium inspector is a combination of the Appium server itself and the inspector, which is designed to help you discover all the visible elements of your app while developing your test scripts.
 The fellows at Appium have mentioned that while the inspector works well for iOS, there are some problem areas with it in Android on Appium at the moment.
 To that end, the Appium team encourages the use of uiautomatorviewer (which is an inspector tool provided by Google that provides similar functionality to the Appium inspector tool).

-When you click app to open, it will start the Appium server with the default IP address set to 0.0.0.0. and the port to be used 4723.
+When you click the app to open, it will start the Appium server with the default IP address set to 0.0.0.0. and the port to be used 4723.